-Polish border guards fire tear gas at migrants on Belarus border
+Polish border guards fire teargas at migrants on Belarus border

-Polish border guards fire tear gas at migrants as officer taken to hospital in Belarus border clashes
+Polish border guards fire teargas at migrants as officer taken to hospital in Belarus border clashes

 Barrages of stones and water cannon jets exchanged in three-hour battle